HOW TO MAKE A ROPE HALTER FOR A HORSE OR DONKEY- FREE VIDEO BELOW (+ links for rope/paracord)

 If you ever wanted to have a go at making a rope halter for your horse or donkey, now is the time.
-Although there is quite an art to it and it is not something you learn in 5 minutes, it is a great skill to have, and there are many videos and websites showing you how it’s done (including this one).
+Although there is quite an art to it, and it is not something you learn in 5 minutes, it is a great skill to have, and there are many videos and websites showing how it is done (including this one).

-There are also many colours and styles of nosebands you can add to your halter with paracord, giving you that individual look.
+There are also many colours and styles of nosebands you can add to your halter with paracord, (I use standard 550) giving you that individual look.

 If you want to add a paracord noseband, there are a variety of styles – I have put many styles on youtube, along with my video on how to make a rope halter.
-I have also put some links to places you can buy halter rope and paracord.
+I have also put some links to places you can buy halter rope and paracord below, and on the links page.
 I hope you enjoy the videos for learning how to make the halter itself and nosebands.

 One of the great things about making your own halter, is you can adjust your measurements to suit your horse or donkey.
 You can also make the loop under the chin smaller than the commercially bought halters.
 I find that the loops are far too long, and hang too low, so making your own halter solves that problem.